 Chefchouen to Fez - 3,5 hours (70 Dhs)

 León - Chinandega (1,5 hrs, $1).
 We had to change Chinandega to go to Potosi.

 The blue city is very safe, also for female solo travelers.
 Make sure to connect with a guide or local point of information if you travel to the Rif mountains.
 Until today the Rif mountains are the world's largest hashish production area.
 So naturally, there are some places which should be avoided.

-Bring your Lifestraw!
+Bring your water purifier or filter!
 Tap water in Morocco is safe for human consumption, according to Prime Minister Saadeddine Othmani.
-The PM made the statement in February 2018 after officials uncovered issues with the public water delivery system.
-Despite the government’s assurances, however, distrust in tap water is growing.
+The PM made the statement in February 2018 after officials uncovered public water delivery system issues.
+However, distrust in tap water is growing despite the government's assurances.
 One problem is that the government has been slow to react and often lacks transparency in its communication.
 In addition, several reports have highlighted elevated levels of nitrates as an issue in Morocco.

 Shopping: Low-quality Chinese products and goods produced under questionable working environments are sold everywhere.
 When shopping in Morocco, be conscious and check out our shopping guide!

-Water: Avoid plastic pollution and bring your own Lifestraw!
+Water: Avoid plastic pollution and bring your own self-cleaning bottle!
 Your water will stay cool, too!

 When packing for a trip to Morocco, it’s important to keep the country’s culture and climate in mind as the weather can vary greatly, depending on the time of year and the region you’re visiting.
 Check out our packing list so you arrive well prepared!